Introduction & Background Material

 - How is fusion in a high mass, main sequence star different than in a low mass star?

-- Detail the stages of development (core & envelope) of a high mass star.
+- Detail the stages of development (core & envelope) for a high mass star.

 - What is a supernova?